ToshioCP/Gtk4-tutorial/src/sec14.src.md

 ## statup signal handler

-"startup" signal is emitted just after the application is generated.
+Startup signal is emitted just after the application is generated.
 What the signal handler needs to do is initialization of the application.

 - Build the widgets using ui file.